Alberta continues to have an overall tax advantage compared to other provinces, with no sales tax, no payroll tax and no health premium.

-Alberta’s tax advantage is an estimate of the total additional provincial taxes and carbon charges that individuals and businesses would pay if Alberta had the same tax system and carbon charges as other provinces.
+Alberta’s tax advantage is an estimate of the total additional provincial taxes and carbon charges that individuals and businesses would pay if Alberta had the same taxes and carbon charges as other provinces.

 Source: Alberta Treasury Board and Finance

 This graph shows the total additional provincial tax and carbon charges that individuals and businesses would pay if Alberta had the same tax system and carbon charges as other provinces.
-This information reflects tax rates for other provinces known as of March 22, 2017.
-A minimum carbon charge of $10/tonne is assumed in 2018 for all provinces according to the federal government’s carbon pricing plan.
+This information reflects tax rates for other provinces known as of March 9, 2018.
+A minimum carbon charge of $20/tonne is assumed in 2019 for all provinces according to the federal government’s carbon pricing plan.
 This comparison includes personal and corporate income tax, sales tax, fuel tax, carbon charges, tobacco tax, health premiums, payroll tax, liquor tax and markups, land transfer tax and other minor taxes.

 Click on the links below for: